carpentries/instructor-training/episodes/23-introductions.md

 **Describe the prerequisites** (if any).

 **Share the schedule and logistics.** Post lunch and break times, and stick to them!
-Bathroom & lactation room locations and any other instructions specific to your workshop.
+Share bathroom & lactation room locations and any other instructions specific to your workshop.
 Demonstrating a commitment to accessibility at this point will help learners feel more comfortable making additional requests as needed.